DjRand/ARKStatusOverlay/README.md

 # ARKStatusOverlay
- A simple overlay app for ARK Survival Ascended to see when the server is online/offline.
+ A simple overlay app for ARK Survival Ascended to see your server's status.

+# TODO:
+ Next update I'll probably change sever selection a bit to streamline things.

+# Installation:
+ This requires node.js and electron.

+ For node package manager, you'd need to install electron, asa-query, soundplay

+ I'll be adding in a release page soon.